jdrgithub/mesh-labs/docs/MINIMAL.md

 - **Observability**: Gateway and external access
 - **Canary Deployments**: Multiple service versions with traffic splitting

-See the main [README.md](../README.md) for advanced configurations.
+See [OPENSHIFT-SETUP.md](OPENSHIFT-SETUP.md) for OpenShift-specific setup or [ISTIO-SETUP.md](ISTIO-SETUP.md) for standard Istio installation.